AkosNagy2Epam/Akos_Nagy/README.md

-You can find the solution for the UnitTest HomeTask in the Akos_Nagy_HomeTask5 folder.
+You can find the solution for the C# and UnitTest HomeTask in the Akos_Nagy_HomeTask5 folder.
 This hometask consists of 5 tasks.

 I tried to keep a clean and simple structure for the code: